pan-0/BLayout/docs/DOCS.md

 BL_API blsize blsizeof(const struct blayout *l);
 ```
 * `blcalc()` returns the minimum size needed to contiguously allocate multiple objects.
 The function assumes that all arguments are valid and within bounds.
 If wrap-around is detected when computing the size, `0` is returned instead, indicating error.
   - `align` is the default alignment[^1] your allocator supports.
-In case you already have an allocated buffer, pass the buffer's alignment. `BL_ALIGNMENT` should work with `malloc()` and with any buffer allocated by it.
+In case you already have an allocated block, pass the block's alignment. `BL_ALIGNMENT` should work with `malloc()` and with any memory block allocated by it.
-  - `offs` is used in case you already have a buffer and want to allocate starting from an offset into that buffer.
+  - `offs` is used in case you already have a block and want to allocate starting from an offset into that block.
 Pass `0` otherwise.
   - `n` is the number of layouts.
 Should be **greater** than `0`.
   - `lays` is an array of length `n` containing layouts,
   - `prev_size` is used to chain multiple `blcalc()` calls.
 When first invoking, `0` must be passed, otherwise the result of the previous `blcalc()` call must be passed, assuming the call succeeded and a **non**-`0` value was returned. `align` and `offs` must not change across any chained calls.
 * `blnext()` allocates the next object in a **left-to-right** manner, where:
   - `ptr` is a pointer to the current allocated object.
-When first invoking, pass a pointer to your buffer.
+When first invoking, pass a pointer to your block (or `block + offs` if `blcalc()` was passed a non-zero offset).
 It's assumed to **not** be `NULL` and thus the function doesn't check for this.
   - `curr_size` is the size of the current object (see `blsizeof()`) and is assumed to be valid.
 When first invoking, pass `0`.
   - `next_align` is the alignment[^1] of the next object's type and is assumed to be valid.
 When first invoking, pass the alignment of the **first** object's type.
 * `blprev()` is like `blnext()`, but allocates and returns the previous object, in a **right-to-left** manner.
 That means you should allocate in **reverse** order, starting with **last** object.
   - `ptr` is a pointer to the current allocated object.
-When first invoking, pass a pointer to the **end** of your buffer.
+When first invoking, pass a pointer to the **end** of your block.
 It's assumed to **not** be `NULL` and thus the function doesn't check for this.
   - `prev_size` is the size of the previous object (see `blsizeof()`) and is assumed to be valid.
 When first invoking, pass the size of the **last** object.
   - `prev_align` is the alignment[^1] of the previous object's type and is assumed to be valid.
 When first invoking pass the alignment of the **last** object's type.
 * `blsizeof()` returns the total size (in bytes) of an object described by its layout.
 Effectively, it multiplies `blayout.nmemb` with `blayout.size`.
 It's provided as a convenience.